forcepusher/forcepusher/README.md

 Oh, BTW.
 Stop using cloud AI services, start with your own local LMStudio/ComfyUI machine.
 Save monies.
 3 weeks of pure suffering and you're ready for a true/actual AI future, it'll pay off in less than a year.
+Our videocards can not only run games, but write code.
+That's pretty cool right?

 ### More Unity packages:
 - [com.bananaparty.touchinput](https://github.com/forcepusher/com.bananaparty.touchinput)